What is vendor fraud and how to prevent vendor fraud schemes?

-In simple words, it is a type of scam that involves faking a vendor or a recipient’s account information in AP to divert payments.
-Payment frauds can be committed by:
+In simple words, it is a type of scam or theft that involves faking a vendor or a recipient’s account information in AP to divert payments.
+Vendor or supplier payment frauds can be committed by:

 - One or multiple employees